 - Dependents of solo parents;

-- Members of Indigenous Peoples communities;
+- Members of Indigenous Peoples (IP) communities;

-- Persons with disabilities;
+- Persons with Disabilities (PWDs); and

 Who May Not Be Eligible for TES?